KochC/Devguide/en/setup/building_px4.md

 ## Downloading the Software and First Build

 For the first build we'll build for a simulated target using a console environment.
-This allows us to validate the system setup before moving on to real hardware and and IDE.
+This allows us to validate the system setup before moving on to real hardware and IDE.

 First bring up the terminal
 * On OS X, hit ⌘-space and search for 'terminal'.